T-Mobile, Sprint say $26 billion deal would give U.S. tech lead over China

 A spokeswoman for Federal Communications Commission Chairman Ajit Pai declined to comment on Sunday on the proposed merger.
 The FCC will decide whether to grant the deal regulatory approval and if deal is in the “public interest.”

-The companies said the deal would likely lead to lower prices for competitors, including AT&T, Verizon and Comcast Corp (CMCSA.O).
+Legere said the deal would likely lead to lower prices for competitors, including AT&T and Verizon, as well as Comcast Corp (CMCSA.O).

 The breakthrough in the companies’ negotiations, first reported by Reuters on Thursday, came after T-Mobile majority-owner Deutsche Telekom AG (DTEGn.DE) and Japan’s SoftBank Group Corp (9984.T), which controls Sprint, agreed on a structure that will allow Deutsche Telekom to continue to consolidate the combined company, which will have a market value of over $80 billion, on its books.